+If the ISTA and the RSTA are associated, the security context is established as defined in (12.6.19 Protection of Robust Management Frames).

+NOTE - The MFPC and MFPR capabilities defines if the security context between RSTA and ISTA is established or not.

+If the ISTA and the RSTA are not associated the security context is established using the Pre-Association Security Negotiation mechanism as defined in (12.13 Pre-Association Security Negotiation), and conditions to establish the context are defined below.

-Prior to initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the Extended Capabilities element to 1, ISTA shall establish a security context with the RSTA.
+Prior to initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA that has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE to 1, an ISTA shall establish a security context with the RSTA.

+An RSTA shall reject a request, unless the request is for Passive TB Ranging, if it has set the Protection of Range Negotiation and Measurement Management Frames Required field of the RSNXE to 1, and the ISTA has not successfully set up a security context to protect IFTMR, IFTM and LMR frames exchanged between the RSTA and the ISTA.

-An ISTA initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA if the RSTA has the Protection of Range Negotiation and Measurement Management Frames Required field in the Extended Capabilities element to 0 may establish a security context with the RSTA based on its operating policy setting.
+An ISTA initiating a Fine Timing Measurement Procedure Negotiation for a Trigger-Based session, non-Trigger-Based session or a Fine Timing Measurement session using Format and Bandwidth in the range 31 through 41, with an RSTA that has the Protection of Range Negotiation and Measurement Management Frames Required field in the RSNXE equal to 0 may establish a security context with the RSTA based on its operating policy setting.

-The security context can either be established using the Pre-Association Security Negotiation mechanism (12.13 Pre-Association Security Negotiation), if the ISTA and the RSTA are not associated; or management frame protection mechanism (12.6.19 Protection of Robust Management Frames), if the ISTA and the RSTA are associated.

-A Secure Fine Timing Measurement Session is established when an ISTA and a RSTA establish a security context and use it to exchange the initial Fine Timing Measurement Request frame and the corresponding initial Fine Timing Measurement frame in the Protected Dual of Public Action frame format (see Cl.
+A Secure Fine Timing Measurement Session is established when an ISTA and an RSTA establish a security context and use it to exchange the initial Fine Timing Measurement Request frame and the corresponding initial Fine Timing Measurement frame in the Protected Dual of Public Action frame format (see Cl.
 9.6.10 Protect Dual of Public Action frames) and the negotiation completes successfully.

 11.22.6.3.3 Negotiation for TB and non-TB ranging measurement exchange